-But it’s hard to imagine, in this age of over-exposure and gratuity, what could possibly rouse jaded audiences into such a fervor.
+But it’s hard to imagine, in this age of over-exposure and gratuity, what could possibly rouse jaded audiences into such a fervour.
 I mean, nothing’s really shocking or surprising anymore, right?
 We’ve seen everything already, haven’t we?
 So is it all in the marketing, or is there something genuinely terrifying at work here?
 Something new to be afraid of?

 The quick answer to that is a resounding No. The Conjuring offers nothing that you haven’t seen before in some variation elsewhere, neither does it particularly improve on any of the various horror tropes that it pilfers from the likes of Poltergeist, Child’s Play, The Shining or, yes, The Exorcist to name but a few.
 In fact this movie is so brazenly derivative that you have to call these thefts ‘homages’ to muster any respect for them at all.
 It’s as though screenwriters Chad and Cary Hayes drafted a checklist before opening their first empty Word document, then framed their story around each box as they ticked it off.
 There’s even a P.O.V. home-movie bit.

 The story, lest I forget, is the (inevitably) true tale of the Perron family, and the demonic spirits they encounter upon moving into a newly acquired rustic country property in 1971.
 From day 1 some spooky shit starts going down.
-Parents Roger (Ron Livingstone – him from Office Space) and Carolyn (Lilli Taylor – her from Six Feet Under) ought to have enough to deal with given that they have five daughters.
+Parents Roger (Ron Livingston – him from Office Space) and Carolyn (Lili Taylor – her from Six Feet Under) ought to have enough to deal with given that they have five daughters.
 The last thing they need are mysterious thumps in the night, foreboding wardrobes, mysterious bruises and secret basements.

 This first hour is actually rather well put together.
 The Conjuring works best when tapping into simple childhood fears we can all relate to; what’s under the bed, what’s in the dark corner.
 Wan makes merry hay toying with the viewer’s expectations, happily denying us the cheap jump we’re anticipating on more than one occasion.
 Instead he focuses on build-up and character development.
 One of the things I liked the most about this movie is the time it took to let us get to know the Perrons.